sdu-concurrency/cybersecurity_days_2020/website/index.md

 For the exercise sessions, participants are asked to bring their own laptop.

-All teaching materials will be available online (see the [program page](/program)).

-The participation fee is 1500 DKK and it includes: meals, coffee breaks, and a reception held after the lectures of the first day (October 22nd).
+The participation fee is 1500 DKK and it includes: meals, coffee breaks, and a reception held after the lectures of the first day (October 22nd - see the [program page](/program)).

 Please note, places are limited and they will be allocated on a first-come-first-served basis.